defaultroute0/NSXpolicyMigration/README.md

  - Naturally, replace NSX-T Manager details to suit.
  - Tested against NSX-T API 4.1.2.3 and python 3.11

 **Note:** *The material embodied in this repo is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of security and or fitness for a particular purpose.
-It is an example only, to be used in non-production environments only.*
+It is an example only, to be used in lab environments only.*

 ## tagspullwithvm.py